Dasharo/docs/docs/kb/fwupd.md

 ##### No output from fwupdmgr update

-Depending on the version of fwupdmgr, issues like the AC being disconnected on battery powered devices might not be printed explicitly right away after trying to perform an update.
-In such case try running the `get-devices` command and look for `Problems` header and red text under device entries.
+Depending on the version of fwupdmgr, issues like the AC being disconnected on battery-powered devices might not be printed explicitly right away after trying to perform an update.
+In such a case, try running the `get-devices` command and look for the `Problems` header and red text under device entries.
 <details><summary>Example, update rejected, AC was not connected.</summary>
     ```
     ├─System Firmware: